michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 ### What if the camp I want is full?

 All trips are filled on a first-come, first-served basis, so register early.
 However, if you register for a full trip, we’ll give you a choice: Join the waiting list for your first choice, or register for your second-choice camp.
 Call us.
-We’re eager to help\!
+We’re eager to help!

 ---